Agreed Value Car Insurance vs Stated Value Insurance

 Home

-This additional value comes at a cost — quotes for agreed value insurance are typically higher than for a standard policy, and you'll need to have the car appraised before purchasing coverage.
+This additional value comes at a cost.
+Quotes for agreed value insurance are typically higher than for a standard policy, and you'll need to have the car appraised before purchasing coverage.

 What is agreed value insurance?

-Agreed value insurance policies have a maximum payout which is agreed upon by both the insured and the insurer when the policy is purchased.
-In the case of damage or an accident, the maximum payout is that agreed-upon value.
-In order to determine the agreed value, owners usually have to have the insured item appraised and submit that value to the insurance company.
-The insurer may conduct its own assessment as well.
-Agreed value insurance is often used for classic or collector cars, which don't have a commonly set value or are hard to assess.
-Some specialty insurers already have their own values for various vehicles, meaning there's no need for an appraisal in those cases.
-A few factors play into whether you may need an agreed value policy for your car:
+Agreed value insurance is often used for classic and collector cars, which don't have a specific value or can be hard to assess.
+Some specialty insurers already have their own set values for various vehicles, meaning there's no need for an appraisal in those cases.
+A few factors play into opting for an agreed value policy for your car:

 - Repairs: Fixing a classic vehicle can require a more specialized mechanic to return the vehicle to its original state, which a standard insurance policy is unlikely to cover.

-- Storage: Keeping your high-value vehicle in a private garage, a barn or some other sort of secured storage can also lower your rates.
+- Storage: Keeping your high-value vehicle in a private garage, a barn or some other secured storage can also lower your rates.
 And some companies, such as Geico, won't extend coverage if the vehicle is stored in a public place.

-When will you need agreed value insurance?
+Should you get agreed value insurance?

-Reasons to get agreed value coverage:
+Reasons to get agreed value coverage

 - You don't mind paying more for that security.

-Standard auto insurance policies factor in depreciation because vehicles usually lose value with age.
-But some situations simply buck that trend.
-For example, say you recently purchased a 1957 Chevy Bel Air and had its value appraised at $125,000.
-If you know there are relatively few of these on the market and their prices can vary significantly, you might want to consider an agreed value policy, which would cover the vehicle for up to that $125,000 figure in repairs or pay that total if the car was damaged to the point of needing to be replaced.
+If you know there are relatively few of these on the market and that their prices can vary significantly, you might want to consider an agreed value policy, which would cover the vehicle for up to that $50,000 figure in repairs or replacement if the car is damaged.

 Agreed value vs. stated value insurance